kkibria/dev_cookbook/docs/_topics/go.md

 First setup the powershell startup as shown in [Powershell setup](vscode#powershell-setup).

-In your go project directory create `.psrc.ps1` and put the following get the environments.
+In your go project directory create `.psrc.ps1` and put the following to get the environment variables setup.
 ```bash
 $env:Path = [System.Environment]::GetEnvironmentVariable("Path","Machine")
 $env:GOPATH = [Environment]::GetEnvironmentVariable("GOPATH","User")